SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 USERS:

-To train users on activating Krisp, I created a 2-step instruction <ins>"Ticket Response Template"</ins> that can be used by the Support Team, when replying to support emails regarding the integration of Krisp with Microsoft Teams.
+- Created a 2-step instruction <ins>"Ticket Response Template"</ins> that can be used by the Support Team.
+- Made for replying to customer support tickets, regarding the integration of Krisp with Microsoft Teams.
+> *To train users on activating Krisp*

 SUPPORT TEAM:

-For the support team, I created more detailed <ins>"Manual-Installation Instructions"</ins> on configuring Krisp with Microsoft Teams.
-These instructions were added as an internal note to `Jira` support tickets, making them accessible only to authorized support team members.
+- Created more detailed <ins>"Manual-Installation Instructions"</ins> on configuring Krisp with Microsoft Teams.
+- Added as an internal note to `Jira` support tickets, making them accessible only to authorized support team members.

+---

 `Jira` -support ticket

 <details><summary>Screenshot - Jira Support Ticket</summary>